Dvidal7788/DataLynx/README.md

 ###### WOW, you made it to the end of the README file!
 I'll let you in on a secret: you do not need to access the functions through the dataLynx object.
 For example, instead of `myData.dropRow(&myData, 7);` to drop the row at index location 7, you could simply write `dropRow(&myData, 7);`.
 This project was started with the intention of emulating features of Object-Oriented Programming, which is why the former syntax has been used in all examples.
 However, I have made the functions publicly accessible for ultimate flexibility, so feel free to use the shorter syntax instead...
 One more secret: you can use the internal functions too!
 They are *not* private!
-But be careful, because the internal functions have less error checking, as that is done mainly in the client facing functions.
+But be careful, because the internal functions have less error checking, as that is done mainly in the client-facing functions.
 Use at your own risk!